khenriks/mp3fs/README.md

 NOTE THAT THIS IS AN ALPHA VERSION FOR TESTING ONLY!

+Restricions:

-mp4 support is highly experimental, video transcoding is not implemented yet.
+* mp4 support is highly experimental.
+* Cover arts are also not yet supported.

 Usage
 -----